 The beginnings of practice sessions set in motion everything that follows.

 When we start with clear intentions, we accomplish more in the shortest time.

 1. Specify Goals in the 5 Practice Zones

 Pinpoint objectives for repertoire in your New, Developing, and Performance Material Zones.
 Also identify aims in the Technique and Musicianship Zones.
-See “The Power of Specific Goals” and Chapter 1 of The Musician’s Way for more about my concept of 5 practice zones.
+See: “The 5 Practice Zones” and Chapter 1 of The Musician’s Way for more about practice zones.

 2. Warm Up Wholeheartedly

-First, center yourself and then spend 10-15 minutes deliberately warming up, bringing all of your mental, physical, and musical faculties into alignment.
+First, center yourself and then spend 10-15 minutes deliberately warming up, bringing your mental, physical, and musical faculties into alignment.

-In “The Total Warm-Up,” I spell out a 6-part framework to structure our warm-up routines.
+In “The Total Warm-Up,” I spell out a 6-part framework to structure warm-up routines.

 4. Honor the Creative Process

-Embrace any challenges as portals to growth rather than frustration, recognizing that creativity involves confronting rather than avoiding limitations.
+Embrace challenges and errors as portals to growth rather than frustration, recognizing that creativity involves confronting rather than avoiding limitations.

-Most of all, adopt an attitude of love for music – infuse every musical gesture will spirit.
+Most of all, adopt an attitude of love for music and the creative process, infusing every musical gesture with spirit.

 © 2014 Gerald Klickstein